m4ttsch/omscs-notes-notes/computer-networks/routing.md

 In addition to preferences decisions, an AS also needs to make filtering/export decisions.
 That is, when an AS learns a route from its neighbor, to whom should it re-advertise that route?

-Let’s suppose that an AS learns routes to its destination from its customer, peer and provider.
+Let's suppose that an AS learns routes to its destination from its customer, peer and provider.

 For the route that is learned from the customer, the AS will wants to re-advertise that route to everyone.
 Every time that route is used, the AS will make money.